patrick-sharp/waypoint.nvim/README.md

 file changes

 There isn't an autommand for all file changes. here's a list of ones you should cover:

+repair linenr (based on new extmark location) for all these
-TextChanged      change made in normal mode TextChangedI     change made in insert mode TextChangedP     change made in insert mode with popup menu visible TextChangedT     change made in terminal mode (idk if this applies) FileChangedShell file changed by something besides vim
+    TextChanged      change made in normal mode
+    TextChangedI     change made in insert mode
+    TextChangedP     change made in insert mode with popup menu visible TextChangedT     change made in terminal mode (idk if this applies)

+FileChangedShell file changed by something besides vim
+    locate_waypoints_in_file as if new load
+    covers delete and external rename case

 how does Neoformat replace buffer contents but without scrubbing marks and extmarks?
     it uses an internal api to replace the buffer. this doesn't remove marks. the api for replacing buffer with shell output doesn't use the one neoformat uses.